My Fuzzy Valentine: Plot

 It's a rainy Valentine's Day and while Linda gushes about the love-filled holiday, Tina refuses to go to school after getting a Valentine the previous year from Jimmy Jr. signed "from" instead of "love".
 Despite the other kids wanting to join Tina in staying home from school, Bob cajoles them into going and offers to drive them.
-On the drive over, Bob gloats about the heart-shaped pancakes he made Linda but his kids don't think much of it, claiming he does the same boring heart theme over and over again.
+On the drive over, Bob gloats about the heart-shaped pancakes he made for Linda, but his kids don't think much of it, claiming he uses the same boring heart theme over and over.

 The kids seem to be right as Linda sighs about the usual heart-shaped pancake to Mort and Teddy back at the diner.
-She tries to cheer herself up with a little song about love but Mort and Teddy mention they don't have any valentines.
+She tries to cheer herself up with a little song about love, but Mort and Teddy mention they don't have any valentines.
 That inspires Linda to set them up with dates via speed dating.
 Bob is at the school, ready to drop off the kids, when Louise mentions that they know what Linda would love (a specific figurine) and are willing to help him get it personally.
-After some back and forth with a crossing guard, Bob leaves the school and takes the kids to the mall to help him pick out a figurine for his wife.
+Bob leaves the school and takes the kids to the mall to help him pick out a figurine for Linda.

-At the mall, it's apparent the kids don't know exactly which fancy "Grazielda" figurine their mother would like and Bob is upset they tricked him into letting them skip school.
+At the mall, it's apparent the kids don't know exactly which fancy "Grazielda" figurine their mother would like, and Bob is upset they tricked him into letting them skip school.
 When he finds out the "cheapest" figurine is $250, he leaves the store.
 He passes a phone cover kiosk and thinks he can buy something quick and get the kids back to school, albeit late.
-Louise, Gene, and Tina quickly berate him on his lack of romance and Bob relates the story of his and Linda's first Valentine's Day.
-He packed a picnic but his car died on the way to their spot.
+Louise, Gene, and Tina quickly berate him on his lack of romance, and Bob relates the story of his and Linda's first Valentine's Day.
+He packed a picnic, but his car died on the way to their spot.
 While the car was being repaired, they went into a bar and used a love tester machine.
 The machine pinged them as "red hot", she kissed him, and that was when he knew they were in love.
 The kids push for him to go all the way to the bar and purchase the love tester machine, distracting him when he mentions taking them back to school.